ketch/RK-Opt/doc/am_radius-opt.rst

 The family of method to be considered is specified in the string 'class'.

-Note that:

-1- in general S != K != P. Fixed the order of accuracy of the time integration scheme, one is usually interested in understanding the behavior of the threshold factor R as a function of the number of stages.
+Note that in general `S\ne K\ne P`.
+Fixed the order of accuracy of the time integration scheme, one is usually interested in understanding the behavior of the threshold factor R as a function of the number of stages.
 Therefore, for a fixed element of the array "p", this function